valentingol/cliconfig/docs/processing.md

 ## Create basic processing

-### Pre-merge processing that modify a single value
+### Processing that modify a single value

-The pre-merge processing is particularly useful as it allows you to modify the input config provided by the user and create the resulting Python dictionary that stores the configuration for your experiment.
-It serves as the interface between the user config and the final config.

-In some cases, you may need to get parameters which names match a certain pattern (e.g a prefix or a suffix) or contain a specific tag and modify their values depending on their current ones.
+One of the most useful kind of processing look for parameters which names match a certain pattern (e.g a prefix or a suffix) or contain a specific tag and modify their values depending on their current ones.